Find Trade Colleges

 Most Popular Connecticut Trade Schools for an Award Taking 1 to 4 Years in Precision Metal Working

 Our 2023 rankings named Lincoln Technical Institute - East Windsor the most popular school in Connecticut for precision metal working students working on their undergraduate certificate.
-Located in the rural area of East Windsor, Lincoln Tech - East Windsor is a private for-profit college with a small student population.
+Located in the rural area of East Windsor, Lincoln Tech - East Windsor is a private for-profit school with a small student population.

 Of the 202 students majoring in precision metal working at Lincoln Tech - East Windsor, 87% are male and 13% are female.